Tuesday, November 17, 2009

 Mumbai: Tata Power Company and Norwegian firm,

-invest Rs 15,000 crore over the
+SN Power, plan to invest Rs 15,000 crore over the

 next five to eight years to develop